 The Murray River is an iconic waterway that spans multiple Australian states, carving through some of the densest and most wild Australian bush scenery and connecting truly rural townships.
 A trip to the Murray River isn’t complete without taking the opportunity to ride on board an old-school paddlesteamer like the PS Canberra or PS Emmylou.
 Departing from the historic Echuca port, these cruises give passengers a glimpse of Australia’s longest river, complete with skipper’s commentary on the port and its unique paddleboat fleet.
 Watch as the engineer stokes the steam engines with redgum wood, look out at the giant paddlewheels turning, and even try your hand at steering the boat in the wheelhouse!

-While you’re in the Murray region, you can also visit Swan Hill Pioneer Settlement: a town full of professionally restored artefacts from the settlement era, like a print shop, woodturner, stereoscopic theatre, steam workshop, and much more.
+While you’re in the Murray region on a road trip, you can also visit Swan Hill Pioneer Settlement: a town full of professionally restored artefacts from the settlement era, like a print shop, woodturner, stereoscopic theatre, steam workshop, and much more.
 Ride on an original 1920s Dodge car, in the Settlement’s unique horse carriage, or on the PS Pyap, which in her heyday was used as a floating general store that visited small towns and farm stations along the lower Murray River.
 There’s even an award-winning, 360-degree water, light, laser, sound and special effects show called Heartbeat of the Murray to transport viewers back 30 million years to the river’s origins.

 You can ride in an original 1920s Dodge at the Swan Hill Pioneer Settlement.
 Image: Swan Hill